Why Should I Work With an Estate Planning Attorney?

 An experienced estate planning attorney has worked with a variety of individuals and families.
 They should have a proven playbook of successful strategies, and they can make adaptations to meet your family’s specific needs.

 Estate planning is multifaceted.
 It not only covers what will happen to your money and property when you die but also how your money, property, and you are treated during your life.

 A comprehensive estate plan should include documents that can be used during your lifetime, such as medical and financial powers of attorney and an advance directive or living will.
 That way, you know that even if you can no longer make medical and financial decisions for yourself, someone you trust can do so for you.

 Understand Federal and State Laws

 Estate planning attorneys can keep your loved ones out of probate court by setting up a living trust that plans for and manages all of your money and property.

 They also have their ears to the ground for changes to federal and state tax laws.
 This up-to-date knowledge allows them to structure your estate plan to avoid unnecessary tax liability.

 A well-informed local estate planning attorney is important because certain states have their own estate and inheritance taxes.
 Your gift may fly under the federal tax radar, but the state tax collector may detect it.

 The final reason why an attorney is the best choice to plan your estate is objectivity.
 Thinking about your eventual passing can be an emotional experience, as you contemplate what your family would look like without you and how they will fare.

 An attorney can help you make clear-headed decisions by providing wise counsel supported by the right legal documents.
-To find an estate planning attorney who believes in this philosophy, please use the search tool at the top of the page.
+To find an estate planning attorney who believes in this philosophy, please click here and use the search tool at the top of the page.